 However, you just move the post content only, so now let’s migrate the custom fields data in step 3!

-Step 3: Move Custom Fields Data from Pods to Meta Box
+Step 3: Create Custom Fields and Move Their Data from Pods to Meta Box

 Go to Meta Box > Custom Fields > Add New to create new fields corresponding to the fields in Pods.